DanijelStojanovic777/task-manager/README.md

   "assignedUser": { "id": 1 }
 }
 ```
-  (If you do not provide dueDate, it will be automatically set to today + 7 days)
+- If you do not provide dueDate, it will be automatically set to today + 7 days)

 ---

 ## *Project Highlights*

-  -Automatic dueDate assignment
+- Automatic dueDate assignment
-  -Task assignment to users with user existence validation
+- Task assignment to users with user existence validation
-  -Clean, readable code and structure
+- Clean, readable code and structure
-  -API tested with Postman
+- API tested with Postman

 Note: This project was created as a technical demo for interviews and learning purposes